Training

 Knowledge transfer is woven into the way we work

-We do not offer standalone training services.
-Instead, knowledge transfer is built into every development partnership, delivered by the same engineers who are building your product.
+Knowledge transfer is built into every development partnership, delivered by the same engineers who are building your product.

 Working sessions in Cambridge